alessiodevoto/peekvit/README.md

 > Before testing, don't forget to `pip install -r requirements.txt`.

 All settings (workspace path, dataset, model etc...) are defined in the `config` directory.
 With Hydra, you can edit the settings by either passing them as command line args or by editing the config files.

+Here is a list of 'HowTos' for hydra experimetns.
+Last one is a simple example without Hydra.

 ### How To: run a quick experiment with default parameters
 - Edit the path to your workspace and wandb credentials in `train_config.yaml`.